-In addition to GenEd courses, the Honors Program sponsors honors sections of several key courses:
+In addition to GenEd courses, the Honors Program sponsors honors sections of several key courses.
+Please view the Honors Course Flyer for a given semester to see if the course is being run during a given semester:

 This course is designed to help facilitate a positive adjustment to the first year of college through the development of both written and oral communication skills, critical thinking skills, and group presentation skills.
 Students will explore the purposes of higher education and its potential outcomes; develop skills of social interaction, self-awareness, and personal development through team projects and class presentations, attendance at university events, and programs promoting an appreciation of diversity; review the university's resources, policies, and procedures; investigate personal interests and strengths while setting academic and personal goals; and learn effective skills to help them cope with the world around them.
 PREREQ: OPEN TO FRESHMEN ONLY.